OpsMx/Delivery-Verification-Templates/ElasticSearch/README.md

 2. index: ElasticSearch Index Name
 3. filterKey: In the example, the distinguishing element between baseline and canary is pod identifier.
 4. responseKeywords: The element in elasticsearch record referring to actual log line. e.g. log, message etc.
-5. tags: Tags are list of identifiers to group log records based on presence of a string.
-Add custom tags, if required.